 Mixes use unique index numbers with a value of 033 - 255.
 As with outputs, this index number is used both for organizational purposes and also for assigning layers to the mix when programming.
-(Refer to "Using Outputs and Mixes with Layers" on page 74) When a mix is added, it is given the next available index number.
-Mix index numbers may be changed at any time, keeping in mind that two mixes can't have the same index number and that any programming that assigns a layer to an mix by index number will need to be modified if the index numbers change.
+(Refer to "Using Outputs and Mixes with Layers" on page 75) As with outputs, mix index numbers may be changed at any time, by double-clicking on their index number.
+And just as with outputs, remember that two mixes can't have the same index number and that any programming that assigns a layer to an mix by index number will need to be modified if index numbers are changed.